-- [m] (Delete) provides a helpful way to navigate around tabs and menus. - Pressing [m] (Delete) while a tab is selected will display the viewfinder screen. - Pressing [[TM]1] (Delete) while menu item or setting is selected will "back step" in the following sequence: Settings → Menu items → Tab. - Depending on the recording mode, some of the items on the menu that appears may not be usable.
+- [im] (Delete) provides a helpful way to navigate around tabs and menus. - Pressing [m] (Delete) while a tab is selected will display the viewfinder screen. - Pressing [m] (Delete) while menu item or setting is selected will "back step" in the following sequence: Settings → Menu items → Tab. - Some menu items may not be available, depending on the recording mode being in use.
+While Premium Auto is in use, only the menu items whose settings can be configured (page 27) will be displayed on the menus.

-REC Menu Operations in This Manual
+■ REC Menu Operations in This Manual